pivotal/docs-tap/services-toolkit/explanation/four-levels-of-service-consumption.hbs.md

 ## Level 1 - Direct Bindings

-When TAP 1.0 was first released way back when, it shipped with support for Service Bindings, which back the level 1 concept of direct bindings.
+When TAP 1.0 was first released, it shipped with support for Service Bindings, which back the level 1 concept of direct bindings.

 ![Diagram shows level 1 of service consumption in TAP](../../images/stk-4-levels-1.png)